Table of Contents

 2. Simplify Your Forms (Shorter Forms = More Conversions)

 Long forms create friction.
 The more fields you ask for, the more likely users will abandon them.
-You have to simplify it and make it easy for your leads to finish and submit them.
+Simplifying your forms is one of the most straightforward conversion optimisation tips available, and one of the most consistently effective.

 For one of our projects, we tested the lead form that had only a few required fields, the rest were optional.
 This instantly led to the boost of conversions, but there were more spam leads, too.
 So this might require a balancing act on your part, and testing for efficiency by looking at the whole sales cycle (how many deals closed).